LostGolfBalls + Viralsweep Logos

 Hubspot Integration

-LostGolfBalls utilized ViralSweep’s integration with HubSpot for each of their campaigns, so that all data entered into the sweepstakes was passed into their HubSpot account.
+LostGolfBalls utilized Viralsweep’s integration with HubSpot for each of their campaigns, so that all data entered into the sweepstakes was passed into their HubSpot account.

 Data Collection

-LostGolfBalls used ViralSweep’s widget on a landing page they built through HubSpot to track visits, leads, customers, and revenue, and they also used ViralSweep’s lightbox on their homepage to capture entries from casual website visitors.
+LostGolfBalls used Viralsweep’s widget on a landing page they built through HubSpot to track visits, leads, customers, and revenue, and they also used Viralsweep’s lightbox on their homepage to capture entries from casual website visitors.

 Costs